FlawlessNa/Legends/README.md

 ## TODO

 - Smart Rotation
-  - [ ] Idea - When mob is detected, register current MINIMAP location, and converge into that location until no more detections.
+  - [ ] Idea - When new platform reached, cover x% of the platform while blindly attacking, then converge into mid-ish platform.
+Then, wait until Y seconds without any mob detection before next rotation
-- [x] Add teleport into movements + pathing
+- [ ] Add un-used side platforms in MP3 + reaction methods to return to standard platforms when necessary (Could be through standardized generators)
 - [ ] Significant improvements required to Character detection - detection needs to be more stable
-  - [ ] Re-do detection using current framework
+  - [x] Re-do detection using current framework
-  - [ ] Add 20+ Pos/Neg imgs for each map coded with mobs & skill animations and retrain model
+  - [] Add 20+ Pos/Neg imgs for each map coded with mobs & skill animations and retrain model (In progress)
 - Significant improvements required to Mob detection
   - [ ] combine with their HP bar
   - [ ] Clean the pre-processing to remove the additional layer of the filter function
   - [ ] Define additional generic detection functions for mobs
-- [x] MinimapPathing - Redefine how connection weights are used.
 - [ ] Generic Generator class for the botting library + incorporated failsafe methods
 - [ ] Improvements to the QueueAction wrapping
 - [ ] Improvements to RoyalsData management